 I. Catalog description: History of Christianity.
 A study of Christianity, from its beginnings to the present day, focusing especially on ancient Mediterranean, medieval European, and modern American Christian traditions.
 Emphasis will be on the interaction between individual beliefs, group identity, and institutional forces, how each have been shaped by broader social, political and cultural contexts, and finally how these interactions have resulted in profound changes for the Christian religion.

-HIST 4503/5503
+Number: HIST 4503/5503

-History of Christianity
+Title for Catalog: History of Christianity